In brief

 White ceramic tiles give you a flat work and bake surface that makes it easier to see dust, slice debris, and edge distortion.

-Oven thermometer helps you check the real shelf temperature against your clay line's package instructions before you repeat the build.
+Oven thermometer helps you check the real shelf temperature against your clay line's package instructions before you make more slices.

 It usually means: